caam37830/default-project/midterm_checkpoint.md

 2. Any changes to the model in the variation
 3. If you are using data, where you will obtain the data
 4. If your variation uses a model or idea from a paper or website, include any references

+Your report should have a list of references - likely some for your background on the SIR model, and some for your proposed variations.

 If you have specific questions for the course staff, please also list them for each model.